capnfabs/grouse/README.md

 ```

 ## Next steps before shipping / productionizing
 - Tests?
-- Figure out if this works with submodules.
-The standard hugo install instructions are 'use submodules' so it would be good to get this right.
+For a start, let's just do integration tests by unzipping zip files and then ensuring that the output makes sense.
+- Rename to "grouse"
+- Check through all command output, switch printlns to logs

 ## Other things that would be nice for the future (roughly ordered)
-- Support optional `--command` argument (so you can use it with different static site generators)
+- Support optional `--command` argument (so you can use it with different static site generators, not just hugo)
 - Cleanup temp files, unless debug option specified or something
 - Maybe set things up so that running without a second arg just takes the current working directory as-is, so you don't need to commit before diffing.